-The Guardians' forecast is based on the key assumption that the headcount for the Guardians' will increase from the budgeted level of 231.4 as at the end of March 2023 to 234.4 full-time equivalent employees by 30 June 2024.
-The actual headcount as at end of March 2023 was 200.52.
+The Guardians' forecast is based on the key assumption that the headcount for the Guardians will increase from the actual level of 229 as at the end of March 2024 to 246 employees by 30 June 2025.

-The forecast increase in headcount numbers is determined from the annual business plan compiled by the Guardians senior management team.
+The forecast increase in headcount numbers is determined from the annual business plan compiled by the Guardians' management team.
 In the event that the Guardians is unable to recruit the additional headcount as forecast, actual results may vary materially from the forecast.
-Any variance in actual headcount is likely to result in a material reduction of expenses, resulting in a corresponding decrease in revenue received from the NZ Super Fund.
+Any variance in actual headcount is likely to cause a material reduction of expenses, resulting in a corresponding decrease in revenue received from the NZ Super Fund.